FriendsOfCake/crud/docs/listeners/api-pagination.md

 ## Enable query string parameters (optional)

-Api Pagination will add instant query string pagination support to your api which will give the api-requester the possibility to create custom data collections using GET parameters in the URL (e.g. `http://example.com/controller.{format}?key=value`)
+Api Pagination adds instant query string pagination support to your api which will give api-requesters the possibility to create custom data collections using GET parameters in the URL (e.g. `http://example.com/controller.{format}?key=value`)

 The following query string pagination parameters are supported